moliver28/research-handbook/content/job-families/product/product-designer.md

 Everything in the Staff Product Designer role, plus:

-- **Product knowledge:** Deeply understand the technology and features within your projects and have working knowledge of the end-to-end GitLab product.
+- **Product knowledge:** Have deep knowledge of the technology and features in your _projects_.
+Have working knowledge of the end-to-end product.
-- **Research:** Collaboratively identify and conduct strategic research with UX researchers, help other designers make connections across research efforts, enable accountability for design choices through research, and cultivate a learning culture in the organization.
+- **Research:** Conduct [solution validation](/handbook/product-development-flow/#validation-phase-4-solution-validation) and incorporate insights.
+Identify research opportunities.
+Collaborate on [problem validation](/handbook/product-development-flow/#validation-phase-2-problem-validation) and strategic research needs. _Help connect research efforts, and cultivate accountability and learning through research._
-- **Deliverables:** Solve design problems for projects with high scope, complexity, and ambiguity, and reduce them to a more manageable state.
+- **Deliverables:** Create tactical deliverables for your _project_ that solve user problems.
+Define strategic outputs that connect vision to product outcomes.
+Shape the deliverables with a focus on long-term vision and execution. _Reduce the scope, complexity, and ambiguity of projects to a more manageable state._
-- **Communication:** Guide conversations to remove blockers and encourage collaboration across teams.
+- **Communication:** Communicate UX activities to others with clear language that simplifies complexity.
+Show a strong perspective on how those activities address user and business needs.
+Exemplify frequent and effective asynchronous communication. _Unblock conversations and encourage collaboration across teams._
-- **Iteration:** Lead and coach iteration in your projects, encourage quick feedback loops and completion over perfection, and help cross-functional team members break down solutions into actionable steps, aligned with long-term goals.
+- **Iteration:** Practice design iteration and break down designs to fit the release cadence of your _projects_.
+Review merge requests with user-facing changes. _Coach iteration in your projects, and help others break down solutions into actionable steps, aligned with long-term goals._
 - **Deferred UX:** Mitigate the risk for [deferred UX](/handbook/product/ux/performance-indicators/#deferred-ux) in your projects with [MVCs](/handbook/product/product-principles/#the-minimal-valuable-change-mvc), and help identify, prioritize, and fix when it occurs.
 - **Thought leadership:** Lead and bring a UX voice to complex scenarios, build trust between UX and other disciplines, interface with managers and leaders, and enable other designers to engage on initiatives that span multiple product areas.
 - **Recruiting:** Conduct portfolio reviews with staff product designers of qualified design candidates, and help retain a world-class team of product designers and product design managers.